lorcan17/atta-data/README.md

 # atta-data

-`data/ATTA.sqlite` is a database file which contains the following tables:
+`data/ATTA.sqlite` is a database file which contains the following tables for use in the React appplication:

 - aqicn_staging
 This is a staging evironment for the ETL process of loading data to aqicn